 I feel incredibly fortunate to have completed my undergraduate and graduate training at two institutions, the Rochester Institute of Technology and the State University of New York at New Paltz, that are full of such rich and incredible jewelry and metalsmithing history.
 Learning and being taught by formidable women and men of our field over there, will forever influence the way I produce and think about my work.

-My undergraduate training left me a strong sense of foundational skills and a keen understanding of traditional jewelry and metalsmithing; it lent itself greatly to the way I construct and process pieces.
+My undergraduate training left me with a strong sense of foundational skills and a keen understanding of traditional jewelry and metalsmithing; it lends itself greatly to the way I construct and process pieces.
 The time in between undergraduate and graduate school coupled with the completion of my graduate training, allowed me to greater understand and question my own individual studio practice.
-It is from these experiences that I begun to understand how to translate my material and visual language into meaning.
+It is from these experiences that I began to understand how to translate my material and visual language into meaning.

 Why were you drawn to this medium?